schibsted/ai-academy/lessons/w8+9 - collaborative filtering.md

 - Modify `self.training_step()` to use the `self.forward()` function.
 - How can you use `self.forward()` to recommend relevant news items from this model?
 Implement it!

-The idea for the three tasks above is that we create a forward function that can compute the score between a tensor of users and items.
-This can then later be used in the predict (or recommend) phase of the model.
-It should be in a format so that the start of the `step` function looks like:
+The idea for the three tasks above is that we create a forward function that can compute the relevancy score between a tensor of users and items.
+This is useful because we can use the forward function both when training but also in the predict (or recommend) phase of the model.

+The forward function should be in a format so that the start of the `step` function looks like:
 ```
 def step(self, batch, batch_idx, phase="train"):
   score_click = self.forward(batch['userIdx'], batch['click'])

+  neg_sample = torch.randint_like(batch["click"],1,self.num_items)
-  score_noclick = self.forward(batch['userIdx'], batch['noclick'])
+  score_noclick = self.forward(batch['userIdx'], neg_sample)
 ```

 - Does the results in the previous step make sense?
 How do you validate it?